U.S. to funnel travelers from Ebola-hit region through 5 airports

 NEW YORK The United States ratcheted up its safeguards against Ebola on Tuesday, requiring travelers from three countries at the center of an epidemic in West Africa to fly into one of five major airports conducting enhanced screening for the virus.

-The restrictions on passengers whose trips originated in Liberia, Sierra Leone or Guinea were announced by the U.S. Department of Homeland Security and were set to go into effect on Wednesday.
-The precautions stop well short of the travel ban sought by some U.S. lawmakers to prevent further Ebola cases in the United States.
+Restrictions on passengers whose trips originated in Liberia, Sierra Leone or Guinea were announced by the U.S. Department of Homeland Security and due to go into effect on Wednesday.
+The precautions stop well short of the travel ban sought by some U.S. lawmakers to prevent more Ebola cases in the United States.

 Affected travelers will have their temperatures checked for signs of a fever that may indicate Ebola infection, among other protocols, at New York's John F. Kennedy, New Jersey's Newark, Washington Dulles, Atlanta, and Chicago's O'Hare international airports, officials said.